 Tomori sent the riders of Ráskay Gáspár against the horsemen of Bey Báli.
 They proved to be not numerous enough and the Turks scattered them, then they looted the Hungarian camp.
 It was around 4 pm and the Hungarian commanders sensed that there would not be an Ottoman attack that day.
 Tomori was put to the question to attack or retire.
 Finally, he decided to attack the enemy and sent a messenger to the king and King Lajos II issued the order to launch the attack.

-The Hungarian right wing began the assault, led by Batthyány Ferenc.
+The Hungarian right-wing began the assault, led by Batthyány Ferenc.
 The sudden cavalry attack surprised the Turks who were busily making camp and the Rumelian army was swept away.
 The Hungarian riders went around the cannons and entered the Ottoman camp.
 This time, the lines were loosened and the discipline was weakening.

 The Turks began to rearrange their units and the Sipahi riders got around the Hungarians.
-At this crucial moment, Tomori demanded the king to send his men to the battle.
+At this crucial moment, Tomori demanded the king send his men to the battle.
 Thus, the middle section of the army came into motion but the riders of Bey Báli and Bey Hüszrev got around them, too.
 It was the time when the Anatolian army finally arrived along with the mercenary army of the Sultan.
 Now, the Hungarians had to face the entire Ottoman army.
 However, the attacking Hungarians have lost much of their initial momentum.
 Perényi Péter also led the left wing into the attack but after some success, he was pushed back.

 When the Sultan’s unit appeared, the Hungarian army launched a final but desperate assault against the Sultan’s bodyguards.
 According to some eyewitnesses, at that time Tomori was still alive.
 The knights have attenuated the lines of the Janissaries and the bodyguards but the exhausted Hungarian cavalry was slowly being crushed.